Reviews You Can Rely On

 A little on the narrow side

 If you need a monster bag and want to fit all your belongings in one place, the Metolius El Cap is the haul bag for you.
-We prefer using the Half Dome or the Half Dome plus a Quarter Dome.
-However, getting everything in one bag can be advantageous for some applications, like hauling a lot on low-angle terrain.
-In those situations, the El Cap excels.
+We prefer using the Half Dome or a combination of the Half Dome plus a Quarter Dome.
+However, getting everything in one bag can be advantageous for some applications, like a lot of hauling over low-angle terrain.
+In those niche situations, the El Cap excels.

 Crag Pack or SideCar